 I love adding protein to meals that would otherwise leave me feeling unsatisfied and hungry a couple of hours later… things that are typically carb-heavy like pancakes, oatmeal and cookies.
-I have recipes for protein oatmeal and protein cookies, in case you want to check those out as well.
+I have recipes for protein oatmeal, protein waffles and protein cookies, in case you want to check those out as well.

 Here’s What You Need

 egg whites – a high protein, low calorie option in place of a traditional egg!
 Instead of breaking apart full eggs and wasting the yolks, I keep a carton of egg whites on hand for these pancakes.